eugenekolo/EC500/README.md

-﻿EC500 Group 2: Utilize OpenCV for human face detection (and recognition)
+﻿
+An OpenCV face recognition and detection example originally done for a school project.

 ##※ Overview
 In this mini-project we used [OpenCV](http://opencv.org/) to implement human face detection, and recognition.
 Programming was done in python, using the OpenCV python bindings.
 Environment set up instructions can be found in [ENV_SETUP.md](/ENV_SETUP.md)